samee99/samee99.github.io/blog/blogs/Problems with RAG.md

 We built Queryloop out of frustration with the endless manual tuning required to turn RAG/LLM demos into production-ready apps.
 Our no-code platform automatically explores a wide range of configurations—adjusting chunk sizes, embedding models, rerankers, top‑k settings, chunking strategies, LLM parameters, and more—to optimize your RAG pipeline.

 Queryloop features a No-Code LLM app building platform where you can connect built-in modules—retrieval and generation—to build optimal RAG apps without any pain.
 With the Retrieval Tool you can easily tweak parameters such as chunk sizes, embedding models, rerankers, top-K settings and more to extract the best context from your data.
-With the Generation Tool you can compare different LLMs (), adjust LLM parameters, experiment with prompt styles, and more.
+With the Generation Tool you can compare different LLMs (including reasoning models), adjust LLM parameters, experiment with prompt styles (e.g. few shot, chain of thought).

-- Dashboard: Monitor each experiment’s accuracy, latency, and cost in real time, then deploy the best-performing configuration with one click.
+Queryloop's experiments' da accuracy, latency, and cost in real time, then deploy the best-performing configuration with one click.

 Why It’s Different